memmolalabs/slangbit/README.md

 The certification investigation ultimately contributed to further hardening of SlangBit's input-processing pipeline.

-The application is currently awaiting final publication.
+The application is available on Microsoft Store.

 ---